-This CEA Conference features a number of engaging events and speakers, many hailing from the Hilton Head region and reflecting the area's diverse cultures.
+CEA Conferences feature a number of engaging events and speakers, many hailing from and reflecting the conference site’s diverse cultures.
 The 2022 conference in Birmingham, AL, featured these speakers: